Reading Time: 7 minutes

 Leading the league in minutes played in seven seasons, along with his four scoring titles, highlights how important he was to the team and how effective he was while on the court.

-The pinnacle of his success in the NBA came in 2001 when he was named the league’s Most Valuable Player (MVP).
+The pinnacle of his success in the NBA came in 2001 when he became the league’s Most Valuable Player (MVP).
 The numerous scoring titles were a testament to his offensive prowess, with the lightning guard possessing the ability to be prolific both inside and outside the perimeter.

 Iverson’s rebellious nature and aversion to authority often put him at odds with coaches and teammates, leading to friction and discord within locker rooms.